Twqy/Automated-ticket-Acquisition-System/README.md

 # Automated-ticket-Acquisition-System

-This is a Selenium-based bot that automates the process of purchasing tickets for events.
+This is a Selenium-based bot that automates the process of purchasing tickets specifically for the UWCSA saint patricks event

 ---